supertokens/docs/CONTRIBUTING.md

    - For backend language: `backendsdk`
    - For nodeJS framework: `nodejs-framework`
    - For frontend languages: `frontendsdk`
 - If there are custom wrapper components made for a type of code tab, please use that.
-You can find them in v2 > src > components > tabs folder.
+You can find them in v2 > src > components > tabs folder:
+   - For backend: `import BackendSDKTabs from "/src/components/tabs/BackendSDKTabs"`
+   - For nodejs framework: `import NodeJSFrameworkSubTabs from "/src/components/tabs/NodeJSFrameworkSubTabs"`
+   - For frontend: `import FrontendSDKTabs from "/src/components/tabs/FrontendSDKTabs"`
+- In recipe docs, we must always use code tabs that display all options.
+In case there is a missing child, we will show a not supported message under that.
 - Sometimes the context of the code being displayed is specific for a framework.
 For example, in the auth-react SDK, we will only want to show ReactJS code.
 In this case, you do not want to use code tabs, and instead, want to use code title.

 ### Heading guide